sanfinity-Iot/openremote/Architecture:-Manager-endpoints-and-file-paths.md

 ### Manager

-* `$APP_DOCROOT` - Location of well known UI apps and shared resources; Default: `/opt/web`
+* `$OR_APP_DOCROOT` - Location of well known UI apps and shared resources; Default: `/opt/web`
-* `$CUSTOM_APP_DOCROOT` - Location used to load paths that aren't well known which allows custom web content to be served; Default: `/deployment/manager/app`
+* `$OR_CUSTOM_APP_DOCROOT` - Location used to load paths that aren't well known which allows custom web content to be served; Default: `/deployment/manager/app`
-* `$FIREBASE_CONFIG_FILE` - Location of Firebase Cloud Messaging configuration file which allows push notification functionality `/deployment/manager/fcm.json`
+* `$OR_FIREBASE_CONFIG_FILE` - Location of Firebase Cloud Messaging configuration file which allows push notification functionality `/deployment/manager/fcm.json`
-* `$KEYCLOAK_GRANT_FILE` - Location of [OAuth Grant](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/auth/OAuthGrant.java) in `json` representation which is used internally by the manager to communicate with Keycloak (in order to provision users, tenants, etc.); Default: `/deployment/manager/keycloak.json`
+* `$OR_KEYCLOAK_GRANT_FILE` - Location of [OAuth Grant](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/auth/OAuthGrant.java) in `json` representation which is used internally by the manager to communicate with Keycloak (in order to provision users, tenants, etc.); Default: `/deployment/manager/keycloak.json`
-* `$LOGGING_CONFIG_FILE` - Path of custom `JUL` logging config file; Default: `/deployment/manager/logging.properties`, falls back to built-in config if not specified or not found which can be found [here](https://github.com/openremote/openremote/blob/master/manager/src/main/resources/logging.properties).
+* `$OR_LOGGING_CONFIG_FILE` - Path of custom `JUL` logging config file; Default: `/deployment/manager/logging.properties`, falls back to built-in config if not specified or not found which can be found [here](https://github.com/openremote/openremote/blob/master/manager/src/main/resources/logging.properties).
-* `$MAP_TILES_PATH` - Path of `mbtiles` map data file; Default: `/deployment/map/mapdata.mbtiles`, falls back to built-in map data (`/opt/map/mapdata.mbtiles`) if not specified or not found which can be found [here](https://github.com/openremote/openremote/tree/master/manager/src/map)
+* `$OR_MAP_TILES_PATH` - Path of `mbtiles` map data file; Default: `/deployment/map/mapdata.mbtiles`, falls back to built-in map data (`/opt/map/mapdata.mbtiles`) if not specified or not found which can be found [here](https://github.com/openremote/openremote/tree/master/manager/src/map)
-* `$MAP_SETTINGS_PATH` - Map settings path to `json` configuration for styling the map; Default: `/deployment/map/mapsettings.json`, falls back to built-in settings (`/opt/map/mapsettings.json`) if not specified or not found which can be found [here](https://github.com/openremote/openremote/tree/master/manager/src/map)
+* `$OR_MAP_SETTINGS_PATH` - Map settings path to `json` configuration for styling the map; Default: `/deployment/map/mapsettings.json`, falls back to built-in settings (`/opt/map/mapsettings.json`) if not specified or not found which can be found [here](https://github.com/openremote/openremote/tree/master/manager/src/map)
 * `/deployment/manager/extensions` - Location of custom java code that is added to the classpath of the manager during startup
-* `$PROVISIONING_DOCROOT` - Location of provisioning directory which can contain the following sub-directories of `json` representations to be automatically provisioned into the manager during a clean install setup:
+* `$OR_PROVISIONING_DOCROOT` - Location of provisioning directory which can contain the following sub-directories of `json` representations to be automatically provisioned into the manager during a clean install setup:
   * `assets` - Sorted alphabetically, each `json` file should contain exactly 1 asset in `json` representation
   * `consoleappconfig`- Each `json` file should contain exactly 1 [ConsoleAppConfig](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/apps/ConsoleAppConfig.java) in `json` representation